 Step 1 – Notice to Quit

 The landlord will give the tenant seven (7) or thirty (30) days notice depending on the reason for the eviction.
 The four (4) principal circumstances that call for removal are unpaid rent, substantial damage to the premises, behavior that affects the health and safety of others, and lease violation(s).
 If the eviction notice is for non-payment of rent, damage to the property, endangering the health and safety of others, or other “good cause,” the landlord must give seven (7) days notice.
 Any other type of eviction requires thirty (30) days notice.
-For non-payment of rent, the tenant must receive a Demand for Rent from the landlord before being served an eviction notice (the duration is not specified).
+For non-payment of rent, the tenant must receive a Demand for Rent from the landlord before being served an eviction notice, however, there is no set time period for how much earlier it must be served.
 Furthermore, if a “good cause” for eviction is based on the tenant’s actions or inactions, the landlord must give them a written warning to correct the situation before they can serve a Notice to Quit.

 New Hampshire Demand for Rent — Must be issued to the tenant before serving a notice to pay or quit.